-Thierry Henry Biography – Separation of his Parents:
+Thierry Henry Biography – Separation of His Parents:

-Just about the time when Thierry Henry need his parents most, the unfortunate happened.
+Just about the time when Thierry Henry needed his parents most, the unfortunate happened.
 Both parents separated.
 It was his mother who won the quest to have custody of Thierry after many battles for child custody.

 His mother took him away from his dad and his lovely football town to Orsay, where she got him admitted into the Alexander Fleming School to focus on academics.

 Having known that wasn’t his calling, Thierry Henry later bolted out.
 He switched to soccer.